Social Media Myths in Business Can Make Too Much Distracting Noise

 Myth 10 – My Business Will Fail

-As you can see, there are many common myths out there about social media.
-By learning about each one of them, you can avoid making a bad decision that could hurt your company in the future.
+As you can see, many common myths exist about social media.
+By learning about each of them, you can avoid making a bad decision that could hurt your company.
 Remember, it’s never too late to change things.
-So make sure that you do everything you can today to boost your Business.
+So make sure you do everything you can today to boost your Business.
 After all, you never know what kind of impact social media will have in the future.

 There are several reasons why you need to stay away from social media.
-It is very easy to see how this can be a distraction for you while trying to run your business.
-The more you ignore it, the more likely you are to forget about it.
-However, by learning to ignore it and keep yourself busy, you will be able to run your Business effectively without dealing with all of the social media myths that it can cause.
+It is very easy to see how this can distract you while trying to run your Business.
+The more you ignore it, the more likely you will forget about it.
+However, by learning to ignore it and keep yourself busy, you will be able to run your business effectively without dealing with all of the social media myths that it can cause.

 LSI helped Rebecca’s Dream create a well designed and functional website.
 Our site reflects who we are and the great work we do.
 It’s easy to use, visually pleasing and modern.
 LSI has also assisted us with curated content for the website and social media along with newsletter design.
 They have been responsive, friendly, reliable, creative and supportive to our goals, mission and efforts as a non profit.
 I would highly recommend LSI.

 Kathleen Illes, Executive Director | Rebecca's Dream